 Once connected, simply File $\rightarrow$ Open files on the remote system and work with them as before.
-To complete the exercise, open or create a data set, and choose the vtkProcessId array to examine how it is partioned across the distributed memory of the server.
+To complete the exercise, open or create a data set, and choose the vtkProcessId array to examine how it is particular data set distributed memory of the server.